highlayer-team/hl-docs/general-documentation/http-api.md

 Fetch current balance on highlayer sequencer.

-Useful when needed to estimate if current deposit is enough for transaction to be accepted by sequencer.
+It is useful when needed to estimate if a current deposit is enough for the transaction to be accepted by the sequencer.

 <Badge type="info" text="Returns" />  [Alans](/general-documentation/common-data-types#alan)